rickyfernandez/hartnel-summer-course/README.md

 ## Projects
 1. Polytropes
-*Numerically intgrating the Lane-Emden equation using Runge-Kutta method.
+   Numerically intgrating the Lane-Emden equation using Runge-Kutta method.
 2. Blast Wave
-*Numerically integrating the Euler equations for a point explosion.
+   Numerically integrating the Euler equations for a point explosion.

 ## Examples
-1. Bais of a coin using Bayes Theorem
+1. Bias of a coin using Bayes Theorem
 2. Linear Regression
 3. Logistic Regression